 Double-click the video layer in the Timeline you applied shape mask to.
 On the Video Effects > Shape Mask window, use the X and Y, and Width, Height, and Feather sliders to adjust the mask’s position, size and edge smoothness respectively.
 Optionally check the Invert Mask box to reverse the masking effect, and click OK to save the settings.
 Next, follow the method explained earlier to export the video.

-1. What’s the difference between Image Mask and Shape Mask in Filmora9?
+1. What’s the difference between Image Mask and Shape Mask in Filmora?

-2. How many image masks are available in Filmora9?
+2. How many image masks are available in Filmora?

-A) At the time of this writing, Wondershare Filmora9 has around 40 image mask presets.
+A) At the time of this writing, Wondershare Filmora has around 40 image mask presets.
 In addition, it also allows you to add custom images from your PC for more dynamic approach.